 Hiring a day boat is one of the best things to do on Symi Island.
 The most stunning beaches in Symi are accessible by boat, and the only way to get there is by renting one.
 If you want to make your trip memorable, rent a boat without a skipper, venture into the sea and discover the island on your own terms.
 Be watchful to the detailed description of how to operate the ship, and you’ll be fine.
 You’ll have the choice to be your captain and explore all the secluded beaches at your leisure.

 TIP.
-Not far away from the departure point, you’ll get to St. George Bay, the most spectacular beach on the island.
-This place is famous for its vertical 300 meters cliff surrounding the shore and its turquoise water.
+Not far from the departure point, you’ll get to St. George Bay, the most spectacular beach on the island.
+This place is famous for its vertical 300-meter cliff surrounding the shore and turquoise water.
 Make sure to stop, go for a swim, and enjoy the views.
 Also, bring some water and supplies as there is nothing else there!

 Buy local souvenirs

 If leather is your thing, head to Takis leather store in the main port.
-Choose from bags, shoes, wallets, belts, and other exciting leather stuffs.
+Choose from bags, shoes, wallets, belts, and other exciting leather stuff.
 Did you know Symi is famous for its sponge products?
-You’ll find them in different shapes and packages in many shops along the shoreline
+You’ll find them in different shapes and packages in many shops along the shoreline.

 Forget about everything in Pedi Village

-Just a half an hour walk or a short bus/scooter ride from Symi town, you’ll find the lovely village of Pedi.
+Just a half an hour’s walk or a short bus/scooter ride from Symi town, you’ll find the lovely village of Pedi.
 Away from the central part of the island, here you’ll find the serenity you’ve lingered.
 There are a few tavernas and accommodation options.

-Explore the little village before reaching the beach, a relatively 10 minutes walk to the south.
+Explore the little village before reaching the beach, a relatively 10-minute walk to the south.
 Follow the seashore until you reach a gate, walk uphill, and down to a beautiful secluded beach.
 You’ll find a small cafe and sun umbrellas here.

 Feed a stray cat